7 sensitive skincare tips

 4. Safeguard sensitive skin against the sun

 The sun doesn’t have to be shining for skin to suffer from the harmful effects of UVA and UVB rays.
 Cloudy days can also harm your skin.
-Keep protected all year round by including a sunscreen into your daily skincare routine.
-For some extra protection use a moisturiser with added SPF for everyday use.
+One of the most important skincare tips for sensitive skin, or any kind of skin, is to keep protected all year round by including a sunscreen into your daily skincare routine.
+For some extra protection, use a moisturiser with added SPF for everyday use.

 Excess heat can unsettle sensitive skin, so stick to lukewarm water to wash your face and avoid very hot showers.
 If you feel your skin needs some cooling down, pop a damp face cloth in the fridge to use as a cooling compress on irritated skin.